Alfresco/docs-alfresco/transformation-engine/latest/install/msi.md

     > **Note:**
     >
-    >* You can use ACS 6.x with the T-Engine approach and with the old approach by installing the AMPs in Alfresco Content Services.
+    >* For Alfresco Content Services 7.x, you can only use the T-Engine approach for now.
+Installing the Alfresco Module Packages (AMP) files is not possible.
-    >* For ACS 7.x, you can only use the T-Engine approach for now.
-AMP installation is not possible.
+    >* You can use Content Services 6.x with the T-Engine approach and with the old approach (i.e. installing the AMP files in Content Services).

 6. Click **Next** and the license information screen displays.